ymirsky/GhostBusters/README.md

-## This version's features and limitations
+## This Version's Features and Limitations

 **Features**
-* Phantom detection (roadsigns only)
+* Phantom detection (road signs only)
-* Dataset creator (input full frame videos or images and the roadsigns are automatically extracted)
+* Dataset creator (input full frame videos or images and the road signs are automatically extracted)
 * Pre-trained models and datasets
 * Command Line Interface (CLI) tool
 * Example python scripts for customization and quick-start use in your own projects